↑ Return to poets

 Kevin Spak featuring with guest Artie Moffa at the Cantab.

-He is the author of two chapbooks, Hundred Dollar Suit and Year of the Spiral Staircase, and co-designer of several board, card and role-playing games, including the upcoming Gladiators (Rio Grande, 2013) and Cosmic Pizza (Cambridge Game Factory, 2012), and the Game Chef-winning independent Shakespearean RPG Forsooth.
+He is the author of two chapbooks, Hundred Dollar Suit and Year of the Spiral Staircase, and a murder mystery poetry folio entitled Before Midnight.
+Kevin also holds co-design credits for several board, card and role-playing games, including Gladiators (Rio Grande, 2013), Cosmic Pizza (Cambridge Game Factory, 2012), the Game Chef-winning independent Shakespearean RPG Forsooth, and the hypothetical-battle game Clusterfight.
+His secret identity is co-chief designer at Spoiled Flush Games.